sx404/gekko/README.md

     - subscribe/unsubscribe to trading advices
   - Admin mode
     - Password restricted access
-    - Manually buy and sell tokens with one click
+    - Manually buy and sell tokens
+       - with a sticky order
+       - with a market taking order
+       - set stop-loss and take-profit settings
+    - Dynamically view and change strategy settings
     - Show exchange portfolio value
 - Advanced Postgresql DB features (used as default db to prevent sqlite lockings)
   - Rewritten postgres plugin, using connection pooling and transaction safe candle writing (Postgres 9.5+ required)
 - New command line options:
-  - Evaluate plugin dependencies and automatically enable a plugin when it is mandatory inside a certain mode, e.g. enable the Paper Trader when in backtest mode.
+  - Checks plugin dependencies and automatically enable a plugin when it is mandatory inside a certain mode, e.g. enable the Paper Trader when in backtest mode.
 See new mandatoryOn property in plugins.js file.
   - New --set command line option to override config settings, e.g. --set debug=true to enable the debug mode output - no need to touch the config.js for a quick debug run
 - Additional exchanges (ccxt), supporting market watch, history import, backtesting and live trading
   - HitBtc exchange support